-My Dad, Jim, started Northwest Embroidery back in 1977 with some customers, employees, vendors and raw determination.
-Finding customers was easy back then when you were one of the first and only embroidery shops in the Northwest.
-Hiring employees was also easy with the unemployment rate in Tacoma at 9%.
-The most difficult task was locating loyal and reliable vendors since the decorated apparel industry was in its infancy.
+Hiring employees was also easy, with the unemployment rate in Tacoma at 9%.
+The most challenging task was locating loyal and reliable vendors since the decorated apparel industry was in its infancy.

-Having loyal vendors is a huge reason why we are still in business after 40 years.
+Having loyal vendors is a huge reason we are still in business after 45 years.
 Earnie Allen (CH Holderby) sold us our first multi-head embroidery machine.
 Marty Lott (Sanmar) supplied us with t-shirts, caps, and jackets.
-We sold thousands of Daniel Tsai’s Mountaineer Jackets (Tri-Mt).
-We purchased containers worth of caps from Kelly Richardson (Richardson Caps) and Jeff Hock (Century 21).
-Our Tajima embroidery machines are from Kris Janowski (Hirsch).
+We sold thousands of Daniel Tsai’s Mountaineer Jackets from Tri-Mountain.
+Unfortunately, Tri-Mountain went out of business in 2022 due to the pandemic.
+We purchased containers worth of caps from Kelly Richardson (Richardson Caps) and Jeff Hoch (Century 21).
+Our Tajima embroidery machines are from Kris Janowski (Hirsch Embroidery Machine Supplier).

-As the apparel legends pass their baton to their kids, I get the pleasure to work with them.
-Jeremy Lott (Sanmar) and Danny Tsai (Tri-Mt) are steering their father’s companies to great (or greater) success.
+As the apparel legends pass their baton to their kids, I enjoy working with them.
+Jeremy Lott (Sanmar) is steering his father’s company to great (or more tremendous) success.

-I would like to recognize our newer vendors. (less than 20 years and don’t still use their fax machines).
-Jay Malanga (Shopworks), JP Hunt (Inksoft), Steve Freeman (Qdigitizing), Richard Narine (Kornit), Rob Headlee (Cutter & Buck), Randy Snyder (Outdoor Cap), Ed Lacey (L &P Printing), Ken Krick (Hi-tech Screen).
+I would like to recognize our other secondary vendors.
+Jay Malanga (Shopworks), JP Hunt (Inksoft), Steve Freeman (Qdigitizing), Richard Narine (Kornit), Rob Headlee (Cutter & Buck), and Ed Lacey (L &P Printing).

-Special Shout Out to our industry consultants: Mark Coudray, Marshall Atkinson, Tom Rauen (Envision Tees) and Mike Chong (Screenprint Marketing FB Group).
+Special Shout Out to our industry consultants: Mark Coudray, Marshall Atkinson, and Tom Rauen (Envision Tees) and 1-800 T-shirts.